 - Readily available fuel source

-- Your cup gets covered in black soot which readily comes off
+- Your cup gets covered in black soot, which readily comes off.

 I have used the stove several times since my initial test.
 I think the pros outweigh the cons.
 I would recommend this stove to anyone who wants a good way to cook with wood.
 I have been using both the Vargo Wood Stove and my gas stove.
 It is a great backup and lightweight option to have in your backpack.
-There is nothing better to be out in the woods and cook over a wood flame.
+There is nothing better than to be out in the woods and cook over a wood flame.
 Does it get any more basic than that?
 Overall, the Vargo Wood Stove review rating to me is excellent.

 Try it for yourself:

 Got wood?
 If so, you’ll never need to carry stove fuel again with the Vargo Hexagon Wood Stove.
 It uses easy-to-find, renewable fuel wherever your travels may take you.
 Basic fire skills are needed.